"Sixties" Biography and Line-ups

 band, (whose lead singer and songwriter was Yehuda Poliker, who later

 had a great solo career, and took Haim Romano with him..).
 In 2008, Eli

-left the group to reunite with Poliker, and is expected to release a
+left the group to reunite with Poliker, and released a

-solo album of Poliker songs.
+solo album of Poliker songs in 2016.
 Eli was replaced by Yechiel Braver, who

 left after a year.